 In a matter of seconds, a personal injury accident can change a person’s life forever.
 Personal injury victims often have to cope with injuries that require rehabilitation and expensive health care.
 If you got hurt in an accident that a negligent party caused, you have the legal right to recover compensation to pay for costs related to the incident.

 Ideally, you should never pay out of pocket for any of the damages you sustained.
 When you file a claim to recover compensation, in most cases you will eventually receive a settlement from the at-fault party’s insurance company.
 However, while the law does allow you to file a claim, there are some limitations on how much compensation you can recover, called damage caps.

 For a free legal consultation, call 800-537-8185

 At Morris Bart, LLC, we can help you navigate the legal complexities involved in civil lawsuits.
-A Baton Rouge personal injury attorney from our firm can evaluate your case and address your questions and concerns.
-Call us today at 1-800-537-8185 to schedule an appointment.
+A Louisiana personal injury attorney from our firm can evaluate your case and address your questions and concerns.
+Contact us today to schedule an appointment.
 Someone from our team is available 24/7 to assist.

 to find a Morris Bart office near you.